Display Star Ratings in Google Organic Search Results

 If we look at the age of Mother's Day shoppers in Spain:

-Consider all of these factors when running Mother's Day marketing campaigns in Spain.
+Consider these targeting factors when running Mother's Day marketing campaigns in Spain.

-The Dutch seem to love their mothers as much as everyone else (except the Polish!).
-Nothing too jaw-dropping to report here.
+The Dutch seem to love their mothers as much as everyone else (except maybe the Polish!).
+Although the numbers aren't jaw-dropping, they're still quite impressive.
 According to a four-year survey from Statista:

 60.5% of Dutch people celebrate Mother's Day.

-Average purchase values vary greatly in the Italian market.
+Average order values vary greatly in the Italian market.
 However, it's worth noting that most people will still buy their mother a gift.
 According to a Statista survey:

 66% of Italians plan to purchase a gift for Mother's Day.

-Okay, the headline is more of a dad joke.
+Okay, the headline may be more of a dad joke...
 (Shameless plug for our Father's Day article).

 You, as a retailer, are expected to prepare for Mother’s Day every holiday before any of your customers do.
 In other words, you should be marketing Mother's Day early enough that it actually reminds your customers that the holiday is coming up.

-You could redesign your homepage with a floral motif in the weeks leading up to Mother's Day, for example.
+You could, for example, redesign your homepage with a floral motif in the weeks leading up to Mother's Day.
 Likewise, you could do something similar in your newsletter or social media advertising (more on that soon).

 Besides creating visual cues on your homepage, you can do something more direct like making a Mother’s Day gift guide and creating a special landing page dedicated to gift ideas.

 Your marketing efforts (i.e. social media and email marketing campaigns) could point to this landing page.
 With a dedicated landing page, you'd be able to optimise your Mother's Day marketing campaign budgets.
-By targeting keywords in your ads that are present on your landing pages, you'll most likely see your cost-per-click (CPC) prices go down because ad platforms will recognise their relevance.
+By targeting your ads with the keywords present on your landing pages, you'll most likely see your cost-per-click (CPC) prices go down because ad platforms will recognise their relevance.

 Mothers have hobbies, too!
 This is a sporty mom!